 Holy Week celebrations in Seville are the most vibrant of those in Spain.

-Semana Santa 2025 will start on Sunday, April 13, and end on Sunday, April 20.
+Semana Santa 2026 will begins on March 29 and ends on April 5.
 The event lasts for a week (8 days) from Palm Sunday to Easter Sunday.
-See below the 8 days of Holy Week in 2025:

 The dates of Holy Week vary each year, but it always takes place for a week during the period from late March to late April.
 It begins on the Sunday before Easter (Palm Sunday) and lasts for a further 7 days until Easter Sunday.